-Connect TSA works in partnership with Lincolnshire Teaching School Alliance School Centred Initial Teacher Training (LTSA SCITT) provider across Lincolnshire to deliver high quality school-based primary and secondary teacher training.
-SCITT (core) and School Direct (fee paying and salaried) routes are offered and all trainees follow the same training programme irrespective of the route for which they applied.
+Voyage Education Partnership works in partnership with Lincolnshire SCITT (School Centred Initial Teacher Training) to deliver high quality school-based primary and secondary teacher training.
+SCITT (core) and School Direct (fee paying and salaried) routes are offered and all trainees follow the same training programme irrespective of the route for which they apply.

 Key features of our programme include: